caetano-colin/bigquery-record-manager/README.md

 As mentioned previously, you run Record Manager in either `validate` or `apply` mode.

+When querying data on separate projects, make sure that the service account has the necessary permissions to access their metadata on the scoped and template projects.
+For private tags, the service account will need view permissions on both the tag template and the data entry to search for the tag, this can be done by assigning `roles/bigquery.dataViewer` and `roles/datacatalog.viewer` to the service account.

 #### Step 7: Create the Cloud Run job

 ```